alloy-lang/alloy/DESIGN.md

 ### Various idioms for communicating failure

 Functions fail.
-Sometimes these failures (we will prefer the term "errors") are unexpected, network failures, out of memory, etc.; but more often than not failures is a normal part of using standard library APIs.
+Sometimes these failures (we will prefer the term "errors") are unexpected, network failures, out of memory, etc.; but more often than this, failures are a normal part of using standard library APIs.

 One annoyance with various languages is the inconsistant and seemily random ways of communicating failure.